 A friend of mine told me that she went to Meow Wolf, and that she went a little be high.
 She had some of the paranoia we spoke about seep in.
 She was sure they knew she was on acid, and she was sure she was going to get in trouble.
 They were going to kick her out, they were going to call the cops, the whole deal.
 All of the staff, who were dressed up like surreal supermarket staff were eyeballing her menacingly.
 Or so she thought.
 Finally one of them approached her, and her blood ran cold.
 Then they reached out their hand and offered her a card.
 It read ‘Employee of the Month”.
 She found herself celebrated instead of maligned.
 What a fun place.

-Whenever you're ready, there are a few ways I can help you:
+Whenever you're ready, there are a few ways Tam Integration can support you:

 1. If you're looking for community integration support, you're welcome to join our circles.
 They are free and donations are accepted.
 The time and dates are here.

-2. If you're looking to learn more about psychedelics, their conscious use, and your place in this new field, I'd recommend starting with a course:
+2. If you're looking to learn more about psychedelics, their conscious use, and your place in this new field, I'd recommend starting with our immense archive:

-3. If you're looking for a broad and deep exploration of psychedelics in, you can explore our conferences and membership:
+3. If you're looking for a deeper exploration of psychedelics, and want to make them a greater part of your life, you can explore our courses and trainings:

 4. Promote yourself to 13k+ subscribers by sponsoring this newsletter